cball1990/cookbook-milestone/README.md

 this helped me catch some bugs I hadn't noticed, for example when you updated the recipes it would
 reset the upvotes count back to 1.
 I also used online code validators to validate my html, css and
 python code, (see the python validated.png for the confirmation of validated code).

+### Testing User Stories
+     * First Time Visitor Goals
+        1. As a first time user I should be able to signup and login easily.
+            * upon entering the app the user is greeted with a login / signup page
+        1. A first time user should be able to navigate the app without confusion.
+            * the navigation bar is always at the top of the page with no extra links then what it needs
+        1. As a first time visitor to the app I should be able to see my saved recipes instantly so i can reference them as I cook
+            * Upon logging in the the app all recipes are displayed on the home page with the abilty to click on them to see more details

+    * Returning Visitor Goals
+        1. Returning users must be able to edit and update saved recipes to make adjustments to the recipes
+            * every recipe can be edited or deleted easily with a button under each recipe
+        1. As a returning user I should be able to delete recipes I didn't like
+            * Each recipe has a delete button next to it
+        1. As a returning visitor I am able to add new recipes through a form quickly
+            * the Nav bar has an add recipe link that takes you to the add recipe form.

+### Known Bugs
+    * The edit and delete button on the home page over lap slighty just before the mobile break point

 ## Deployment